 Olaf joined Watsi on March 22nd, 2014.
-Six years ago, Olaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Olaf's most recent donation traveled 3,300 miles to support Toryeb, a hardworking father from Cambodia, to fund surgery to help him recover from a serious accident.
+Seven years ago, Olaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Olaf's most recent donation traveled 3,600 miles to support Ko, a spirited 23-year-old young man from Thailand, to fund surgery to remove metal rods from his infected leg.

 Olaf has funded healthcare for 100 patients in 12 countries.